Updated Jan 28, 2026

 Strategic positioning makes the choice clear

-Choose Adalo when building mobile-first applications, working without technical expertise, needing integrated backend functionality, requiring app store distribution, or seeking predictable pricing.
+Choose Adalo when building mobile-first applications, working without technical expertise, needing integrated backend functionality, requiring app store distribution, or seeking predictable pricing with no usage-based charges.
 The platform's comprehensive approach eliminates technical barriers between ideas and launched apps.
-Despite performance limitations and support concerns, Adalo remains the only viable option for non-technical app builders.
+With Adalo 3.0's infrastructure improvements, the platform now scales to serve apps with millions of monthly active users.

 Choose V0.dev when already working as a developer, building web-only applications, needing React/Next.js code generation, comfortable with technical implementation, or seeking AI-assisted development.
 The tool accelerates existing workflows rather than enabling new capabilities.
 For its narrow target audience, V0.dev provides valuable productivity improvements.